artur-ciocanu/launch.en/help/extension-dev/overview.md

 Data elements are essentially aliases to pieces of data on a page regardless of whether that data is found in query string parameters, cookies, DOM elements, or some other place.
 A data element can be referenced by rules and acts as an abstraction for accessing these pieces of data.
 When the location of the data changes in the future (for example, from a DOM element's `innerHTML` to a JavaScript variable's value), a single data element can be reconfigured while all the rules referencing that data element can remain unchanged.

 A data element type enables users to configure data elements to access a piece of data in a particular way.
-As an example, an extension could provide a "local storage item" data element type wherein the tags user could specify a local storage item name.
+As an example, an extension could provide a "local storage item" data element type wherein the user could specify a local storage item name.
 When the data element is referenced by a rule, the extension would be able to look up the local storage item value by using the local storage item name that the user had provided when configuring the data element.

-Data element types typically consist of (1) a view shown within the tags application that allows users to modify settings for the data element and (2) a library module emitted within the tag runtime library to interpret the settings and retrieve pieces of data.
+Data element types typically consist of (1) a view shown within the tags workspace that allows users to modify settings for the data element and (2) a library module emitted within the tag runtime library to interpret the settings and retrieve pieces of data.

 [Learn more](./web/data-element-types.md)